Mymoza/trello-similar-labels/README.md

 * I'd love to use Flask or Django to do a mini web app (never used those two), would be a learning activity too!

 * Complete the readme for the installation process

+* I'd like to ask the user which board he wants to use for the detection